 Not quite what you’re looking for?
 Click here to browse more Heidelberg hotels!

-As you will soon see for yourself, Heidelberg in one day will definitely allow you to get to know the dreamy and sweet city.
+As you will soon see for yourself, spending one day will definitely allow you to get to know the dreamy and sweet city of Heidelberg.
 However, if after your first day, you feel like you want some more time in this fairytale destination then it’s no problem, there’s plenty to add to your Heidelberg itinerary.
 Just don’t forget your crown and enjoy your trip!

 Are you planning to visit Heidelberg?
 Have any questions about this itinerary?
 Let us know in the comments!